redsquirrelstudio/laravel-backpack-import-operation/README.md

-By default, spreadsheets will be stored in your default disk at the path /imports. but this can be altered either by changing the following env variables
+By default, spreadsheets will be stored in your default disk at the path /imports. but this can be altered either by changing the following env variables:

 ```dotenv
 FILESYSTEM_DISK="s3"
 BACKPACK_IMPORT_FILE_PATH="/2023/application-name/imports"
 ```

-Or by directly changing the options within ```config/backpack/operations/import.php```
+Or by directly changing the options within ```config/backpack/operations/import.php```.

 ```php
     //...